Consider 9 healthy dog breeds with the longest lifespans

 Australian Shepherds form strong bonds with their human families and become very attached to them.

-They need a lot of exercise because they are very active dogs, so if you’re looking for an energetic friend, this is a good choice.
+They require a lot of exercise because they are very active dogs.
+If you’re looking for an energetic friend, this is a good choice.

 Jack Russell Terrier